What We Solve

 Frequently asked questions about high-impact print

 For high-stakes communications, the data is clear.
 Direct mail response rates average 4 to 9 percent depending on list quality, compared to 0.12 percent for email.
-Research involving over 171,000 participants confirms that people comprehend and retain information better on paper than on screens — a finding that holds across compliance documents, care instructions, learning materials, and marketing appeals alike.
+Research involving over 171,000 participants confirms that people comprehend and retain information better on paper than on screens.
+That holds across compliance documents, care instructions, learning materials, and marketing appeals alike.

-A useful rule: use digital for speed and frequency — reminders, updates, quick announcements.
-Use print when the stakes are high — when the message needs to be read carefully, understood completely, and acted on with confidence.
+A useful rule: use digital for speed and frequency, like reminders, updates, and quick announcements.
+Use print when the stakes are high, when the message needs to be read carefully, understood completely, and acted on with confidence.
 Patient discharge instructions, donor appeals, recruitment packages, board presentations, and compliance notices are all candidates for print.